Skip to content

 Installing an app

-To install a package, you can use the built in package manager, you can either specify the app root path, the github repo, or the repo id.
-Installed apps are put in the conf root.
+To install a package, you can use pimmy the package manager for rew, you can either specify the app root path, the github repo, or the repo id.
+Installed apps are put in the root.

 This is how you install paths: